neurobin/rnm/README.md

 7. `/dc/` in name string will be replaced with directory count
 8. `/l/` in name string will be replaced with line number from *Name String File*.
 9. `/la/` in name string will be replaced with actual line number from *Name String File*.
 10. `/n/` in name string will be replaced with filename without extension.
-If used with `-nsf` option, the filename will be the name taken from the *Name String File*.
+If used with `-ns/f` option, the filename will be the name taken from the *Name String File*.
 11. `/fn/` in name string will be replaced with full name of the files.
-If used with `-nsf` option, full name will be the name taken from the *Name String File*.
+If used with `-ns/f` option, full name will be the name taken from the *Name String File*.
 12. `/rn/` in name string will be replaced with Replaced Name.
 13. `/pd/` in name string will be replaced with parent directory  name of the current file or directory.
 14. `/wd/`  in  name  string will be replaced with the current working directory name.